sevidmusic/Roady/README.md

 System [Components](https://github.com/sevidmusic/DarlingDataManagementSystem/tree/DarlingDataManagementSystem-0.0.1/core/interfaces/component) that the App defines.

-The Darling Data Management System provides a number of [Components](https://github.com/sevidmusic/DarlingDataManagementSystem/tree/DarlingDataManagementSystem-0.0.1/core/interfaces/component) that can be used to to implement an App.
+The Darling Data Management System provides a number of [Components](https://github.com/sevidmusic/DarlingDataManagementSystem/tree/DarlingDataManagementSystem-0.0.1/core/interfaces/component) that can be used to implement an App.
 Components are objects that conform to niche interfaces that represent the various parts of an application.

 Legos are a good analogy for Components, like Legos, individual Components are